 Longest Common Substring The string ALGORITHM and the string PLÅGORIS have the common substring GORI.
 The longest common substring of these strings has thus length 4.
-The letters in a substring must form a coherent sequence.
+In a substring the characters must be in a coherent sequence.

-Construct an efficient algorithm that given two strings $a_1a_2 \ldots a_m$ and $b_1b_2 \ldots b_n$ calculates the length of the longest common substring.
-The algorithm uses dynamic programming and runs in time O(nm).
+Construct an efficient algorithm that given two strings $a_1a_2 \ldots a_m$ and $b_1b_2 \ldots b_n$ calculates and returns the length of the longest common substring.
+The algorithm is based on dynamic programming and runs in time O(nm).